 Is my dog in danger when this occurs?

 The exact cause of a reverse sneeze is unknown.
-This problem seems to be exacerbated by allergies and environmental odors such as smoke, potpourri and perfume.
+Any irritation to the nose, sinuses, or back of the throat can trigger an episode of reverse sneezing.
+Irritants can include nasal mites, secretions, foreign bodies such as seeds, pollens, or grasses, allergies, smoke, odors, masses or an elongated soft palate.
 Dogs with narrow nasal passages (long noses) seem to be more commonly affected.

 The diagnosis is based on medical history and clinical signs.
 Your veterinarian will rule out other causes of abnormal breathing and snorting, such as an upper respiratory tract infection, collapsing trachea, nasal tumors or polyps, foreign bodies in the nasal passages or mouth, and so forth.
 Occasionally your veterinarian will perform blood tests, allergy tests, or radiographs (X-rays) to rule out other conditions that can cause similar symptoms.

 Most cases of reverse sneezing require no medical treatment.
 If your dog experiences a reverse sneezing episode, you may gently stroke the neck and try to calm him.
 Once the dog exhales through the nose, the attack is usually over.
 It is very rare for dogs to develop any complications or suffer any risk during these attacks.
 Most episodes of reverse sneeze last less than a minute, although longer durations have been reported.